These Spinach Enchiladas are covered in a red enchilada sauce and stuffed with spinach, mushrooms and onions for a tasty Mexican dinner!

-Say hello to these Vegetarian Spinach Enchiladas – your new favorite Mexican dinner!
+Say hello to these spinach enchiladas – your new favorite Mexican dinner!

 They say it’s all about balance, right?

 Seriously though.
 How amazing does this filling look?!
 It’s one of my favorites.
 However, in case you don’t like mushrooms, there’s plenty of other things you can fill the enchiladas with.
 Here are few ideas.